Valerian Albanov: Legacy

 The data about the drift of the Svyataya Anna on the pack ice of the Kara Sea supplied by Albanov were carefully studied in 1924, by Soviet oceanographer Vladimir Wiese.
 He detected an odd deviation of the path of the ship's drift caused by certain variations of the patterns of sea and ice currents.
 Wiese deemed that the deviation was caused by the presence of an undiscovered island whose coordinates he was able to calculate with precision thanks to Albanov's data.
 This island was later discovered and named Wiese Island.

 In 1975, Arctic expert William Barr wrote, "The name of Valerian Ivanovich Albanov must be ranked among those of the immortals of polar exploration."

 A glacier in October Revolution Island, in the Severnaya Zemlya group has been named after Valerian Albanov.
 A Russian expedition in September 2010, following the route of the crew members left behind, found some remainders of them: a human skeleton, a watch, snowshoes, a knife, a spoon with a sailor's initials, and sunglasses made from empty rum bottles' glass in the shores of Franz Josef Land.

+The 2006 V/Vm album White Death, which references the Brusilov expedition, features a picture of Albanov on its cover art.